nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/how-to-new-pill.md

 toc: true
 details:
     howto:
-        excerpt: Learn how to insert a new pill on your custom document type
+        excerpt: Learn how to insert a new tab on your custom document type
         level: Intermediate
         tool: Designer
         topics: Web UI